zotonic/zotonic/doc/ref/models/model_rsc.rst

 Dates are stored as a standard Erlang date time tuple, for example ``{{2008,12,10},{15,30,00}}``.
 Dates are stored and retrieved in UTC (universal time).
-When displaying a date, (e.g. with the :ref:`filter_date` filter), the date is automatically converted into the time zone of the site or that of the user.
+When displaying a date, (e.g. with the :ref:`filter-date` filter), the date is automatically converted into the time zone of the site or that of the user.